The majority of patients with allergies can safely receive COVID-19 vaccines.

 “There are definitely reports of some folks who’ve had allergic reactions to PEG, but it’s rare.
 PEG is a component of a lot of different types of medications,” Dr. Kim says.
 “It’s actually the main component of MiraLAX, so many kids (and adults) out there have been on it routinely.”

-If you have ever had a severe allergic reaction to any ingredient in the Pfizer vaccine or the Moderna vaccine, the CDC recommends that you should not get that specific vaccine.
+If you have ever had a severe allergic reaction to any ingredient in the Pfizer, Moderna or Johnson & Johnson vaccines, the CDC recommends that you should not get that specific vaccine.

 Although a history of allergic reactions to other vaccines may not indicate an allergy to this one, if you have had a severe allergic reaction to other vaccines, you should ask your doctor if you should get a COVID-19 vaccine.
 Your doctor will help you decide if it is safe for you to be vaccinated.